Series: Fundamental Lessons

 prophesy it is befitting that we give a few passages where such is so.
 Remember

-partly of iron and partly of clay represent the Roman Empire
+with feet partly of iron and partly of clay represent the Roman

 Daniel

-here and said it would be established during the days of the Roman kings (Dn.
+it would be established during the days of the Roman kings (Dn.
 2:44).
-In the Gospels it was because of the
+In the Gospels it was because

-decree of Caesar Augustus that Joseph went up from Galilee, out of the city of
+of the decree of Caesar Augustus that Joseph went up from Galilee, out of the city

-Nazareth, into Judea to the city of David, which is called Bethlehem, because
+of Nazareth, into Judea to the city of David, which is called Bethlehem,

-there she brought forth her firstborn Son, Jesus of Nazareth the Son of God.
+While there she brought forth her firstborn Son, Jesus of Nazareth the Son of

-and bring forth a son, and shalt call his name Jesus.
+thy womb, and bring forth a son, and shalt call his name Jesus.
+[32] He shall

-[32] He shall be great, and shall be called the Son of the Highest: and the
+be great, and shall be called the Son of the Highest: and the Lord God shall

 When